rifat4/devops-course/grading-criteria.md

 ## Feedback

-The concept: you provide constructive and timely feeback about any task except "feedback".
+The concept: you provide constructive and timely feedback about any task except "feedback".
 The feedback is provided in a written manner as a well-structured comment on the PR of the task.
+The feedback is given before the actual delivery of the task (before the presentation, before the deadline).

 |                                             | Yes | No |